Te Aho o Te Kura Pounamu Early Childhood Teachers' Collective Agreement

 8.2 Paid Union Meetings

-8.2.1 These provisions are not in addition to the provisions of the Employment Relations Act 2000:
+8.2.1 These provisions are not in addition to the provisions of the Employment Relations Act 2000(external link):

 - subject to (b), (c), (d) and (e) the employer shall allow every employee covered by this Agreement who has nominated NZEI Te Riu Roa as their bargaining agent to attend on ordinary pay up to two meetings (each of a maximum two hours’ duration) with NZEI Te Riu Roa in each year.